Unleashing the Potential of Mamba: Boosting a LiDAR 3D Sparse Detector by Using Cross-Model Knowledge Distillation: Methodology

-To better guide the Mamba-based student model in global context feature learning, we enhance the teacher model's capabilities using the following techniques: Sparse Backbone and Neck, Voxel Diffusion, Dynamic Voxel Group Attention.
+Initially, we developed General-Purpose Modules, including a sparse backbone, voxel diffusion, and voxel groups, to enhance the characterization of sequence features.
+For the teacher model, we achieve multi-scale feature fusion through adaptive attention mechanisms, which guide the Mamba-based student model in learning global context features.

-\textbf{Sparse Backbone and Neck.} At the front of the model is the sparse backbone, which uses Submanifold Convolution for implicit feature characterization and Sparse Convolution for downsampling.
-At the end of the model, the Neck component encodes and decodes features for multi-scale fusion.
-This process facilitates the exchange of information between spatially disconnected elements, allowing the model to capture long-range dependencies effectively.
+\textbf{Sparse Backbone and Neck.} The sparse backbone employs Submanifold Convolution for implicit feature characterization and Sparse Convolution for downsampling.
+Meanwhile, the neck component encodes and decodes features to facilitate multi-scale fusion.
+This design enables the model to capture long-range dependencies by promoting information exchange between spatially disconnected elements.

-\textbf{Voxel Diffusion.} As illustrated in Fig \ref{fig3}, voxel diffusion, applied after the backbone, densifies foreground features by incorporating central voxel segmentation.
-Non-empty voxels (dark blue) are classified to predict the ground truth (red stars), while voxels exceeding a confidence threshold \(\theta\) undergo \( k \times k \) kernel feature diffusion (light blue).
-Therefore, in voxel diffusion, we use foreground/background segmentation \( p^{seg}_{i} \) to effectively diffuse the majority of foreground voxels.
-Voxel coordinates are labeled (0: background, 1: foreground) based on the agent's target location.
-This segmentation model is trained alongside the final detection model, with \( N \) representing the total number of valid voxels.
+\textbf{Voxel Diffusion.} As described in previous work \cite{swformer}, voxel diffusion effectively densifies foreground features by incorporating central voxel segmentation, thereby enhancing the performance of the fully sparse detector.
+Therefore, we also perform diffusion on sparse voxels, utilizing the segmentation \( p^{seg}_{i} \) to effectively diffuse the majority of foreground voxels.
+The corresponding segmentation label \( gt_{i} \) is defined in SAFDNet \cite{safdnet}.
+This segmentation model is trained alongside the detector, with \( N_{V} \) representing the number of valid voxels.